Home Healthy Aging 5 High Calorie Breakfasts to Gain Weight

 Summary

 Resist the urge to reach for convenience foods that may be high in calorie count but will compromise the health of your body.
-If speed is what you need to supplement your dietary intake during the day, consider some healthy foods to eat on the run so you are not caught looking at fast food or other unhealthy choices.
+If speed is what you need to supplement your dietary intake during the day, consider some healthy foods to eat on the run so you are not tempted by fast food or other unhealthy choices.

-Try these meals and let us know what happens!
-And of course, remember that you will have to give them a fair trial of at least 2 months!
+We’re excited for you to try these meals, and would love for you to let us know what happens!
+And of course, remember that you will have to give them a fair trial of at least 2 months before expecting to see noteworthy results.

 Leave a Comment